ciccalab/sysSVM2/README.md

 sysSVM2_input = inner_join(molecular_data, systemsLevel_data, by = "entrez")
 ```
 ### 2. Model selection
-After preparing the input file, separate the training and prediction sets (*i.e.* canonical drivers, and the rest of genes).
-A list of canonical driver Tumour Suppressor Genes/Oncogenes, along with their respective driver alteration types (Loss/Gain of function) is provided.
+After preparing the input file, the next step is to separate the training and prediction sets (*i.e.* canonical drivers, and the rest of genes), and perform data normalisation.
+A list of canonical driver genes (tumour suppressor genes/oncogenes), along with their respective driver alteration types (loss/gain of function) is provided.
+By default, sysSVM2 scales numeric features to have unit standard deviation.
 ```
 canonical_drivers = readRDS("sysSVM_NN/example_data/canonical_drivers.rds")
 sysSVM_data = prepare_trainingPrediction(sysSVM2_input, canonical_drivers, output_dir = "~/test_sysSVM2")
 ```
 The training set is then used to tune SVM model parameters.
 By default, sysSVM2 performs three-fold Cross-Validation (CV) over a pre-determined grid of parameter combinations.
-The CV is run for a number of iterations, and since this can be computationally intensive the code is designed to run in a parallel environment.
+The CV is run for a number of iterations, and since this can be computationally intensive, the code is designed to run in a parallel environment.
 For example, to perform 10 CV iterations using 4 cores, run
 ```
 cv_stats = run_crossValidation_par(iters = 10,
                                    cores = 4,